Single Sign on (SSO) with Azure AD (AAD)

 Single Sign On (SSO) allows you to log in to multiple applications.
 Essentially, in the case of Azure AD SSO, we trust Microsoft to validate your identity on our behalf.
 Through strong encryption and tight security standards, we can be sure that Microsoft logged you in, and on that basis we log you into our application without asking for another password.

 The benefits are of course less clicks and less typing of passwords, but with less passwords to manage, users are more likely to use stronger passwords and change them more regularly.
 And, as an IT administrator, you have greater control in being able to centrally block users from applications, centrally enforce security standards and best practice (e.g. password length or even two-factor authentication), etc. For more information please visit this page.

 Please note: Enabling Single Sign On is the only Two-Factor Authentication (2FA) we provide.
 We do not provide Two-Factor Authentication for our Prospect Username and Password log in option.

 Without setting up any integration or using administrative privilege, any user can start using SSO.
 Just so long as your Prospect user ID, i.e. your email address, matches the primary email address in Office 365, then you can use your Office 365 credentials to log into Prospect.

-Simply visit the Prospect Login page and click 'Sign in using Office 365'.
-You will be redirected to the Microsoft login.
-If you are already logged into Office 365 you will be bounced straight back to Prospect.
-If your login details match, then you will be logged in automatically.
-If not, it will tell you the email address supplied by Microsoft and you will need your administrator to update your user record in Prospect to match before being able to use Single Sign On.
+Simply visit the Prospect log in page here and click 'Sign in using Office 365', where you'll be redirected to the Microsoft log in.
+If you're already logged into Office 365, you'll be bounced straight back to Prospect.
+If your login details match, then you'll be logged in automatically.
+If not, it'll tell you the email address supplied by Microsoft and you'll need your Administrator to update your user record in Prospect to match before being able to use Single Sign On.